20 of the best classic books to read in your lifetime [my must-read list]

 1. War and Peace by Leo Tolstoy

 Why should you read War and Peace?
-Because it’s the best book I’ve ever read about life.
+It’s the best book I’ve ever read about life.
 Reading it completely changed the path I was on.

 Reading War and Peace is what inspired me to start this website.
 It’s such a huge, all-encompassing, and life-changing book that’s about so many things.